Laptop Initiative FAQs

 No. We know from our own research and the experience of other schools that it is essential for both the faculty and students to use the laptop model selected by Notre Dame.
 This consistency maximizes the flexibility and capability of the laptops.
 It allows the efficient interchange of programs, documents, and applications that is key to learning with laptops.
 In addition, it ensures that the school can provide appropriate technical support.
 Already-owned laptops are not configured to the school network, and are not licensed to use the school’s software image or school-licensed software.

 An important component of the technology program at NDA is to provide a strong technical infrastructure so that students and faculty members have the support they need for their laptops.
 Our wireless network allows access from all buildings and many outdoor areas on the campus.
 We will have laptop support that is staffed at two levels: 1) a student program for first level support, and 2) professional technical staff that will provide support for higher level issues.

 Owning a laptop is a big responsibility, and we know that Notre Dame students can learn to care for their laptops responsibly.
 Every student is given clear guidelines regarding what to do to ensure her laptop is well maintained.
-Responsible Use Policy will cover issues like appropriate use of laptops on campus, storage of laptops at an after-school activity, the consequences for leaving a laptop unattended, and procedures for minimizing the risk of loss and theft.
-All students and their parents receive a copy of this policy.
+The Acceptable Use Policy will cover issues like appropriate use of laptops on campus, storage of laptops at an after-school activity, the consequences for leaving a laptop unattended, and procedures for minimizing the risk of loss and theft.
+All students and their parents receive and sign a copy of this policy.